adobe/aio-app-actions-auth/README.md

 * `login` - uses [actions-auth-passport](https://github.com/adobe/aio-app-actions-auth-passport) action.
 * `encrypt` - uses [./action/encrypt.js](action/encrypt.js) to enable sequencing to the persist action (TBD: Will be renamed to `format`).
 * `persist` - uses [auth-cache](https://github.com/adobe/aio-app-auth-cache).
 * `redirect` - uses `redirect.js` from [actions-auth-passport](https://github.com/adobe/aio-app-actions-auth-passport) action.
-This action redirects the end user to a confirmation page, after a successful login.
+This action redirects the end-user to a confirmation page, after a successful login.
 The redirect URL can be controlled by either providing a default `redirect_url` to the `login` action, but it can also be overridden for special cases through the `success_redirect` parameters of the `login` action.

 The user experience starts with the login action, which takes the end-user through the authentication UI of the corresponding provider.
 Once the login is successful the sequence executes all the actions, and at the end, the last action should redirect the user to a home page.